l-ion06/l-ion06/README.md

 Thank you.
 </p>

-## My favorite tools and technologies ⚙️
+## These are the technologies that I can use! ⚙️

 > Tools and technologies that I have worked with and am interested in